hashicorp/packer/website/source/docs/templates/communicator.html.md

 -   `ssh_port` (number) - The port to connect to SSH.
 This defaults to `22`.

 -   `ssh_private_key_file` (string) - Path to a PEM encoded private key file to use to authenticate with SSH.
+The `~` can be used in path and will be expanded to the home directory of current user.

 -   `ssh_proxy_host` (string) - A SOCKS proxy host to use for SSH connection